-- If the team has determined that low- tech and mid-tech options are not appropriate, the Assistive Technology Specialist must be contacted to (a) become a member of the Full Individual team or (b) if AT is the only evaluation being conducted, then the AT evaluation will be a standalone AT evaluation. - 2.
-The following forms need to be completed and sent to the Assistive Technology Specialist.
+1. If the team has determined that low- tech and mid-tech options are not appropriate, the Assistive Technology Specialist must be contacted to (a)

+- 2. The following forms need to be completed and sent to the Assistive Technology Specialist.
 All required forms are included in the appendix. - a.
 Assistive Technology Consideration Process Form - b.
 Parent Consent uploaded into ESPED (if the AT evaluation is a standalone evaluation) - c.
 Parent Questionnaire - 3.
 Based on the information received, additional forms will be sent to key campus-based staff members.

-Note - Do not document Assistive Technology by brand or specific product name.
+\\Note - Do not document Assistive Technology by brand or specific product name.
 Instead, give a general description of equipment/material type.
 For questions about how to document equipment in the ARD, contact the Assistive Technology Specialist.
-Goose Creek CISD

-Do Not List Product/Brand Name of AT Do List the Generic Description of AT tools tools such as: such as: AlphaSmartTM, NEOTM, DANATM, FusionTM Portable word processor IntellikeysTM Alternate Keyboard PECSTM (Picture Exchange Communication System) Picture Symbol/Icon Exchange System for Communication, Manual Communication Board with locations Big Mack [TM] , iTalk2 [TM] , SuperTalker [TM] (1- 8 locations), Communication Builder [TM] (1- 16 locations), Go Talk 4+ [TM] , Go Talk 9+ [TM] , Go Talk 20+ [TM] , Go Talk 32+ [TM] Static Display Voice Output Communication Aid with_locations.
-SpringBoard [TM] , Vantage Lite [TM] , Dynavox V- Max [TM] , Accent 1000, iPad with LAMP Words for Life, iPad with Touch Chat HD Dynamic Display Voice Output Communication Aid with locations.
+Do Not List Product/Brand Name of AT tools such as: Do List the Generic Description of AT tools such as: AlphaSmartTM, NEOTM, DANATM, FusionTM Portable word processor IntellikeysTM Alternate Keyboard PECSTM (Picture Exchange Communication System) Picture Symbol/Icon Exchange System for Communication, Manual Communication Board with locations

+Big MackTM, iTalk2TM, SuperTalkerTM (1-8 locations), Communication BuilderTM (1-16 locations), Go Talk 4+TM, Go Talk 9+TM, Go Talk 20+TM, Go Talk 32+TM Static Display Voice Output Communication Aid with_locations.
+SpringBoardTM, Vantage LiteTM, Dynavox V- MaxTM, Accent 1000, iPad with LAMP Words for Life, iPad with Touch Chat HD Dynamic Display Voice Output Communication Aid with locations.